farrukh90/helm_charts/stable/waypoint/README.md

 ## Bootstrapping, Context and Verify
 Once you have installed this chart you will see that we have populated the bootstrapping, context and verify commands for you.
 You can copy and paste these into your prompt to complete the process quickly.
 Below is further information about why we need to run these commands and where you can find other Waypoint options.<br>
-### Bootstrapping
+### Bootstrapping & Context
 We will need to bootstrap the server to be able to receive the initial token.
 The waypoint token new command will not work until you have bootstrapped.
 We will also specify the server address, the server-tls-skip-verify, and context name within this command.
--**server-tls** - If true, will connect to the server over TLS.
+- **server-tls** - If true, will connect to the server over TLS.
--**server-tls-skip-verify** - If true, will not validate TLS cert presented by the server.
+- **server-tls-skip-verify** - If true, will not validate TLS cert presented by the server.
--**context-create** - Create a CLI context for this bootstrapped server.
+- **context-create** - Create a CLI context for this bootstrapped server.
 The context name will be the value of this flag.
-If this is an empty string, a context will not be created
+If this is an empty string, a context will not be created<br>
 Both server-tls and server-tls-skip-verify are important because we are terminating the TLS cert the server generates automatically on start up and are providing our own.
   - **LoadBalancer**
 ```